New Principal Network

 Format & Schedule

-• Eight-month program from November to June.
+• Nine-month program from September to June.

 • Required attendance at quarterly cohort meetings (face-to-face and/or virtual).